 Keep silent?
-That is difficult sometimes.
+Let's face it - that is difficult to do sometimes.
 We have attitudes.
 We have feelings.
 We have moods.
 We have thoughts, opinions, and grievances.
 We see glaring injustices - individual and systemic.
 We have personal, ethnic, family, institutional, and cultural agendas to promote.
 We have stories to tell.
 We have questions to ask.
 We have causes to champion.
 We have matters of philosophy, abstract theory, political polemics, ideology, and/or theology to debate.
 We have a well of stored-up venom to spew at whoever gives the slightest provocation.
 Keep silent?
 Holding our tongue - running silent, running deep - requires things like discipline, patience; wisdom; long-range vision; trust in the Master's plan; even faith!
 Selah.
 Having to 'keep silent' for a season, for Kingdom purposes, according to Kingdom timing, can be a bitter pill to swallow, right?

 Ah, but sh'ma - i.e. pay attention, listen, hear, and begin to respond, resonate, and rebroadcast what Moshe is saying!
 Yes, that is why we need to be silent.
-To sh'ma means to lay down our agendas, our priorities, our attitudes/moods, and our self-will!
+To sh'ma means to lay down our agendas, our priorities, our attitudes/moods, and our selfwill!